Supreme Court of Texas

 The Supreme Court of Texas (SCOTX) is the court of last resort for civil matters (including juvenile delinquency cases, which are categorized as civil under the Texas Family Code) in the U.S. state of Texas.
-A different court, the Texas Court of Criminal Appeals (CCA), is the court of last resort in criminal matters.
+A different court, the Texas Court of Criminal Appeals, is the court of last resort in criminal matters.

 The Court has its seat at the Supreme Court Building on the State Capitol grounds in Austin, Texas.

-The Texas Supreme Court consists of a Chief Justice and eight associate justices.
+The Texas Supreme Court consists of a Chief Justice and eight justices.
 All nine positions are elected, with a term of office of six years and no term limit.

 The Texas Supreme Court was established in 1846 to replace the Supreme Court of the Republic of Texas.
-It meets in Downtown Austin, Texas in an office building near the Texas State Capitol.
+It meets in downtown Austin, Texas in an office building near the Texas State Capitol.

 Regulation of the practice of law in Texas courts

 By statute, the Texas Supreme Court has administrative control over the State Bar of Texas, an agency of the judiciary.
 The Texas Supreme Court has the sole authority to license attorneys in Texas.
 It also appoints the members of the Board of Law Examiners which, under instructions of the Supreme Court, administers the Texas bar exam.
 The Court has the last word in attorney disciplinary proceedings brought by the Commission for Lawyer Discipline, a committee of the State Bar of Texas, but rarely exercises discretionary review in such cases.
 The Supreme Court accepts fewer than 100 cases per year to be decided on the merits.
 In addition to its adjudicatory and administrative functions, the Supreme Court promulgates, and occasionally revises, court rules of procedure, which include the Texas Rules of Civil Procedure (TRCP), the Texas Rules of Evidence (TRE), and the Texas Rules of Appellate Procedure (TRAP).